19hours/sg-statutes/Acts/Criminal Procedure Code.md

 376D(3)

-Tour outside Singapore for commercial sex with minor under 18 years of age
+Tour outside Singapore for commercial sex or sexual touching involving minor under 18 years of age

 May arrest without warrant